Read content below or click FREE Audio Download to listen

 analyzing her reaction, Alicia began to identify her schema of jumping to conclusions

-and to better address when again when it struggled to surface.
+and to better address when it struggled to surface again.

 this track, we have discussed how schemas affect everyday lives: as a way to view